-All Terrain Theater, Claire Rice, Daunielle Rasmussen, Fifty Shades of Grey, independent theatre, indie theatre, Rachel Bublitz, Rob Dario, San Francisco, sexual fantasy, Siobhan Doherty, Tavis Kammet, The Alcove Theater, The Fantasy Club, Theatre review, Tracy Held Potter
+All Terrain Theater, Bay Area theatre, Claire Rice, Daunielle Rasmussen, female director, female playwright, Feminism, Feminist, Fifty Shades of Grey, gender parity, independent theatre, indie theatre, Rachel Bublitz, Rob Dario, San Francisco, San Francisco theatre, sexual fantasy, SFThtr, Siobhan Doherty, Tavis Kammet, The Alcove Theater, The Fantasy Club, theater review, theatre, Theatre review, Tracy Held Potter, women playwrights, women writers

 “Looking back, I guess I used to play-act all the time.